DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 Wildcard (in)equality operations are one usecase where Xs in a parameter is a useful, if not essential, ability.
-In a wildcard (in)equality operation, Xs and Zs may be used (only by the RHS operand) to mask out uninteresting bits from the LHS operand.
+In a wildcard (in)equality operation, Xs and Zs may be used to mask out bits from the LHS operand.
 Positive matches can be achieved using multiple LHS values, e.g.
 `4'b0100 ==?
 4'b01XZ` → `1'b1` and `4'b0111 ==?
 4'b01XZ` → `1'b1`.
 Negative matches can be also be achieved using multiple LHS values, e.g.